International undergraduate admissions: a two step process

 Qualifying for admission

 The admission interview is conducted by a panel of three members: a representative of the President of Sciences Po and two professors or professionals.
-It involves a commentary on a press article in French, English, or another language depending on the language requirements of the campus (refer to the prerequisites of each programme for more information on languages).
+It involves a commentary on a press article in French or in English, depending on the language requirements of the selected campus (please refer to the prerequisites of each programme for more information on languages).

 Applicants are given 30 minutes to review the text after which they must present a structured analysis in a 10 minute exposé.
 A discussion of 20 minutes ensues during which the panel will ask questions regarding the article and other more general topic questions.